 New Rules for Employers

 - Job postings on Job Bank must have Direct Apply enabled.
-This will make applications easier to apply.

 - Employers must review all applications received through Job Bank.